 Introduction to XHTML

 XHTML is a markup language which is written in XML, more of a, XHTML is an application of XML.
-Its a hybrid technology between HTML and XML which combines the functionalities of both to become powerful and efficient..
-In web development, you must have come across or heard of term XHTML.
-Well, there are a lot of technologies available today, each one has its own importance and use.
-Similarly, it also has a unique role in front end development or web development.
+It is a hybrid technology between HTML and XML that combines the functionalities of both to become powerful and efficient.
+In web development, you must have come across or heard of the term XHTML.
+There are many technologies available today; each one has its own importance and use.
+Similarly, it also has a unique role in front-end development or web development.
 In this article, we will try to understand XHTML from all major aspects.
 We will try to understand XHTML by answering some interesting questions.

 Extensible HyperText Markup Language is the name for which XHTML stands for.
 In a few words, XHTML is a combination of HTML and XML.
-HTML is used for the presentation of the data while XML is used for carrying the data.
-The XHTML was developed by World Wide Web Consortium (W3C), which is an international organization that sets standards for the World Wide Web (WWW).
+HTML is used for the presentation of the data, while XML is used for carrying the data.
+It was developed by World Wide Web Consortium (W3C), which is an international organization that sets standards for the World Wide Web (WWW).
 It was designed to help web developers to make the transition

 from HTML to XML.
 It is specifically designed for net device displays.

-Normal HTML works in most browsers even if it has bad markup.
-But today there are a lot of browsers available in the market including smaller devices, mobiles, etc. They lack the power to interpret the bad HTML.
+Normal HTML works in most browsers, even if it has bad markup.
+Today, there are many browsers available in the market, including smaller devices, mobiles, etc. They lack the power to interpret the bad HTML.
 The solution to this was to markup HTML correctly.
-XML makes restriction to markup documents correctly and make them well-formed i.e. XML is severe than the HTML.
+XML makes restriction to markup documents correctly and makes them well-formed, i.e., XML is more severe than the HTML.
 That’s why HTML is combined with XML to develop XHTML with

 strengths of both.
 Now the browsers can read and interpret markup with great accuracy.
-It enhances compatibility with other data formats.
+In addition, it enhances compatibility with other data formats.

-It is the follow-on version of HTML, that means we can do everything using XHTML that HTML can do.
+It is the follow-on version of HTML, which means we can do everything HTML can do using XHTML.
 As XHTML makes viewing website in mobile browsers easy, it is used in mobile website development.
 We can define and use our own tags and elements in XHTML.
-We can convert an existing available HTML document into XHTML document with a little bit changes.
+We can convert an existing available HTML document into an XHTML document with a few changes.